 3. The role of direct and indirect pathway medium spiny neurons in cocaine self-administration and the incubation of craving.
 The laboratory is also exploring the role of neural inflammation involving microglia in the brain using similar molecular and behavioral strategies.

 4. 5-HT receptors in striatum.
 We are investigating the role of 5-HT1B and 5-HT6 receptors in regulating cocaine seeking using self-administration and cell culture strategies using overexpression and knockdown of these receptors in specific neuron populations to understand the intracellular signaling cascades that mediate serotonin actions.

-5. Microglia in opioid withdrawal.
+5. Microglia in opioid and alcohol withdrawal.
 We are using mice expressing RiboTag in microglia to understand the changes in these inflammatory cells that occur with opioid tolerance and withdrawal.

 Our research is supported by Grants from NIMH and NIDA.